keyz182/PointlessSurgeries/README.md

 - Polyfillet - An amazing compound capable of smoothing out the wrinkliest of brains.
 Applied via surgery.
 - Super Cucumber - What more is there to say.

+## ToDo
+- Scope Creep - a "manager" creep that has steadily increasing expectations and demands
+- Vanilla Plants Expanded compat for 🥒
+  - pickles

 ## Disclaimer
 Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.